brajeshwar/brajeshwar.github.io/_posts/2005/2005-07-05-a-whitepaper-on-flash-video-optimization.md

----
-layout: post
-title: A WhitePaper on Flash Video Optimization
+# A WhitePaper on Flash Video Optimization
----

 [Fabio Sonnati](http://flashvideo.progettosinergia.com) have a detailed study of some important video format and their relation to Flash Video.
 There are two good optimization technique he explained in his [Technical Whitepaper](http://www.progettosinergia.com/flashvideo/FlashVideoTechnologyAndOptimizations.zip) (zip), which he claimed can improve real-time flash video encoding by around 20-30%.
 For a video rookie like me, it was a good read.
 Helped understood lotta things which I was unaware of.